ThalesGroup/pybiscus/docs/how-to.md

     - the second one contains the LightningDataModule based on the classical torch.dataset.
 * if needed, add another directory `ml/data/my-data/all-things-needed/` which would contain all things necessary for your dataset to work properly, in particular preprocessing.
 * update the file `ml/registry.py`:
-    - import your LightningDataModule;
+    - import your LightningDataModule and its config;
-    - update `datamodule_registry` by adding a new key linking to your LightingDataModule.
+    - update `datamodule_registry` and `DataConfig` by adding a new key linking to your LightingDataModule.